Root Awakening

 “I was practical.
 Someone had to be.”

 The sentence arrived smooth, complete, self-contained.
-He recognized it as he said it — felt its familiar weight, its tested structural integrity.
-He had said it in various configurations for a decade.
-He had said it to himself in the bathroom mirror.
-He had said it to his own reflection in the dark window of a compliance meeting that was running long.
+He recognized it as he said it, felt its familiar weight, its tested structural integrity.
+He said it in various configurations for years, to himself in the bathroom mirror, to his own reflection in the dark window of a compliance meeting that ran long.

 He heard it land.
-Heard the particular sound it made when it closed a door.
+Heard the sound it made when it closed a door.

 Alex turned his head.
 The laugh lines were still.
-He looked at Dale with the expression of someone who had just watched a man walk past the thing he’d come for.
+He looked at Dale with the expression of someone who just watched a man walk past the thing he came for.

 Dale made the smile.
-The rueful one, the charming one, the one that said I know how this sounds and used that knowing as a way of ending the conversation while appearing to continue it.
+The rueful, charming one that said I know how this sounds and used that knowing as a way of ending the conversation while appearing to continue it.

 “She would’ve waited until you finished it and then just looked at you.”